All Episodes

 And I find, you know, most people have always traditionally been sympathetic and supportive of law enforcement.

-But this with with with the with Snowden's revelations in the NSA, there is outright suspicion and paranoia of the government.
+But this, with Snowden's revelations in the NSA, there is outright suspicion and paranoia of the government.

 But I don't know how you come down on this.

-The back door is something that would be permanently built in to everybody's phone, everybody's operating system, that the FBI could use any time they wanted.
+The back door is something that will be permanently built in to everybody's phone, everybody's operating system, that the FBI could use any time they wanted.

-And here's the say if this is a six-digit pin, if uh if Saeed Farouk used a six-digit pin, then all bets are off in cracking it.
+If this is a six-digit pin, if Saeed Farouk used a six-digit pin, then all bets are off in cracking it.

 It's incredible.